-The emergency physician (EP) must provide timely L diagnosis and care to patients who often have sudden and life-threatening emergencies.
-Residents must develop into this independent role through graduated responsibility through entrustment.
-Attending physicians in supervisory roles have the added challenge of overseeing the delivery of emergent clinical care by trainees, while assuring that all patients receive appropriate stabilization and care.
-The principle of entrustment of diagnostic and management skills is critical in the training and advancement of residents in the emergency department (ED).1 The attending EP or supervising senior resident must direct, monitor, and observe his or her residents, while educating and empowering them accordingly.
-The EP must continually assess and coach his or her trainees while ensuring patient safety.
-There are four factors affecting entrustment: the resident, the patient or family, the environment, and the faculty (Table 1).1 To help attendings and residents navigate this dynamic environment and foster a safe workplace for learners and patients, we developed the ABCDs of entrustment (Figure 1).^{1,2}
+- 11 The emergency physician (EP) must provide timely diagnosis and care to patients who often - have sudden and life-threatening emergencies.
+Residents must develop to this independent role - through graduated responsibility through entrustment.
+Attending physicians in supervisory roles - have the added challenge of overseeing the delivery of emergent clinical care by trainees, while - assuring that all patients receive appropriate stabilization and care.
+The principle of entrustment - of diagnostic and management skills is critical in the training and advancement of residents in - the emergency department (ED).
+The attending EP or supervising senior resident must direct, - 18 monitor and observe their residents, while educating and empowering them accordingly.
+The EP - must continually assess and coach their trainees while ensuring patient safety.
+There are four - 20 factors affecting entrustment: the resident, the patient or family, the environment, and the faculty - 21 (Table 1).
+To help attendings and residents navigate this dynamic environment and foster a safe - 22 workplace for learners and patients, we developed the ABCDs of entrustment.
+1,2